Are you looking for the ultimate 5 days in London itinerary?

 There are a lot of other hidden gems in London to discover as well as Little Venice if you are interested!

-Stop 7: Head To The Tranquil Kyoto Gardens
+Stop 7: Kyoto Gardens

 It is a very tranquil spot and certainly worth a visit during your 5 days in London.

-Peacocks meander and there are rippling waterfalls and ponds with koi carp which make this garden a great place to relax.
+Peacocks meander and there are rippling waterfalls and ponds with koi which make this garden a great place to relax.

 You may be rewarded with blooming cherry blossoms if you visit Kyoto Gardens during the late spring.
 The park is free and open from dawn until dusk.

-Look here: Secret Gardens of London Full-Day Tour
+Book Here: Secret Gardens of London Full-Day Tour

-Day Two: Visit More London Iconic Sites
+Day Two: Visit More of London’s Iconic Sites

-Stop 1: Start At Trafalgar Square
+Stop 1: Trafalgar Square

 Begin your day with breakfast in London!
+Then head out to see some of the best attractions in London!

 Named after Admiral Lord Nelson, the commander during a famous British naval victory, this very large public square is always busy!